Coop and its stakeholders

 Sustainability sales

-CHF 4,834 million
+CHF 5 021 million

-Steinfels Swiss
+HALBASteinfels Swiss

 Swissmill

-Reismühle Brunnen/Nutrex
+Reismühle Nutrex

 Pearlwater Mineralquellen

-Coop Bakeries
+Coop bakeries

 Cave